-Thursday is a half day of service, afternoon water games, BBQ dinner, and evening slideshow of the week.
+Thursday is a half day of service (either on the work site or with community organizations), afternoon water games, BBQ dinner, and evening slideshow of the week.

 Friday morning is time to pack up, clean up, and eat up, before photos and goodbyes.
 Groups leave by 10:00 AM.